 SAINT TEN is so very stylish.
 The mustard and green seating look like something out of a superbly luxury hotel in the 1970’s bought up to date with modern designer touches.

 The hotel is located in the Vračar District of Belgrade, a short stroll from the Temple of St. Sava.
-The luxurious SAINT TEN Hotel is a boutique hotel that sits within a cultural heritage building and offers an on-site restaurant, sauna and fitness facilities, and free Wi-Fi throughout.
+The luxurious SAINT TEN Hotel is a boutique hotel within a cultural heritage building and offers an on-site restaurant, sauna and fitness facilities, and free Wi-Fi throughout.

 The rooms here are both gorgeous and unique with a chic boutique feel, wooden floors, and bathrooms built in natural stone with an all-essential rain shower and Noir™ toiletries as well as teas and a coffee machine.